davkk/masters-thesis/typst/main.typ

 == The new workflow for efficiency correction

 The initial ideas for the correction procedure proved unusable at such large scale.
-I changed the workflow direction to accommodate the Grid's parallel nature.
-Unfortunately, I did not achieve full automation, but I have integrated key features that allow for flexibility (@fig:workflow-temp).
+As a result, the workflow had to adapt to the Grid's parallel nature.
+Although this solution does not achieve full automation, it integrates key features that allow for flexibility (@fig:workflow-temp).

 #figure(image("img/workflow-temp.png", width: 100%), caption: [
   Visualization of the next workflow idea for efficiency correction.
 ]) <fig:workflow-temp>

 The first step requires generating a histogram of reconstruction efficiency weights for the desired particle type.
-For this, I have created a ROOT macro that acts as an initial utility for the rest of the flow.
+For this, a custom ROOT macro acts as an initial utility for the rest of the flow.
 The macro retrieves the required histograms from a results file that Grid generated at the end of a run.
 Once it gets the data, it calculates the ratio bin-by-bin (@lst:corr-macro-eff), between reconstructed and truth histograms to calculate the efficiency as stated in the formula @eq:efficiency.

 #figure(
   ```cpp